 Parliament shall choose, by majority judgment, its President and other relevant officers, including a President pro tempore, in the absence of the President or when he shall exercise the Office of President of the European Union.
 No person constitutionally ineligible to the Office of President of the European Union shall be eligible to that of President of the Parliament.
-The President of the Parliament shall serve as President pro tempore of the European Union when neither the President of the European Union or the President of the Senate are able to serve.
+The President of the Parliament shall serve as President pro tempore of the European Union when neither the President of the European Union nor the President of the Senate are able to serve.
+In case of vacancy of the Office of President of the Parliament, Parliament shall speedily elect a new President.
 The President of the Parliament shall have one vote, unless the Parliament be equally divided, in which case he shall have two votes.

 Section 3 – Establishment of the Senate

-No person shall be a Senator who shall not turn thirty in the year of the election and been seven years a citizen of the European Union, and who shall not, when elected, have been for at least three months a resident of the State in which he shall be elected.
-Senators shall not serve more than three full terms or a combined eighteen years across more than three terms, including when filling a vacancy.
+No person shall be a Senator who shall not turn thirty in the year of the election and been seven years a citizen of the European Union, and who shall not, when elected, have been for at least six months a resident of the State in which he shall be elected.
+Senators shall not serve more than three full terms or be eligible after a combined fourteen years, including when filling a vacancy.

 Each Senator shall have one vote in the Senate.